Good Cards

 May 8th Update

-• A bit out of nowhere, Good Cards Bounce posted an impressive performance, taking the top spot in the ranked report.
-This is textbook what to do early in the season, with proactive play patterns which also impact your opponent.
+• A bit out of nowhere, Good Cards Bounce posted an impressive performance and took the top spot in the ranked report.
+This is exactly what you should do early in the season: use proactive play patterns that also impact/disrupt your opponent.

 March 28th Update